thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 A legacy endpoint that receives a {{&foo}} will interpret it as an invalid length field ({{RFC5246}}, {{I-D.ietf-tls-tls13}}) and abort the session accordingly.

-(What is the behaviour in DTLS?
-Is it that only this record is skipped or the whole security association is torn down?)

 Note that this is equivalent to the behaviour of an endpoint implementing this spec which receives a non-negotiated {{&foo}}.

 Use with Connection ID {#ext-header-and-cid}